gatsbyjs/gatsby/docs/blog/2019-11-22-getting-started-with-gatsby-cloud/index.md

 We’re currently shipping some more improvements to the GitHub integration that I’ll blog about in a separate post soon!

 ## What created friction for people onboarding onto Gatsby Cloud?
-Choosing a CMS was confusing to four of the eight testers.
+Choosing a CMS was confusing for four of the eight testers.
 None of them had an opinion on which CMS to choose.
 We learned from this that an MDX starter would avoid requiring users to choose a CMS.

 ## What creates value for people onboarding onto Gatsby Cloud?
 There were some good things about onboarding, and we want those good things to persist and grow, if possible.